 So with that comes the question, implement a hack now or disable it?

-#25 Updated by Dmitry Morozov 28 days ago
+#25 Updated by Dmitry Morozov almost 2 years ago

 OK, I've looked through the whole code again, so